SaierLaboratory/TCDBtools/manuals/extractFamily.md

 # Documentation for script: _extractFamily.pl_

 ## Summary
-This program extracts the protein sequences of any transport family, etc. in TCDB; including the complete TCDB database.
-The sequences can downloaded in several formats.
+This program allows easy retrieval of protein sequences from TCDB.
+Sequences can be downloaded based on TCIDs at the subclass, family, subfamily and system levels, as well as the whole protein content in TCDB.
+The program can present the sequences in FASTA and 2-column formats (i.e., accession and sequence).
+In addition, it is possible to generate a [_BLAST database_](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) with the specified sequences.
+Furthermore, sequences can be extracted from a local version of TCDB, which is useful when working with projects that freeze databases in a specific version.

 ## Contributor
 Gabriel Morneo-Hagelsieb